Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Introduction

+In this paper, we develop maximal concentration bounds with Weibull tails for contractive SA algorithms in both the additive and the multiplicative noise setting.
+The main contributions of this work are summarized below.
+See also Table \ref{tab:summary} for a concrete summary of our results.

-\paragraph{Multiplicative Noise Setting.} We establish a super-polynomial high probability bound under diminishing stepsizes of the form $\alpha_k=\alpha/(k+h)$.
-Importantly, our high probability bound provides a bound on the entire tail of the iterates, as our stepsizes do not depend on either the desired accuracy level $\epsilon$ or the confidence level $\delta$.
+\begin{itemize} \item \textit{Multiplicative Noise Setting.} We establish high-probability bounds with Weibull tails when using diminishing stepsizes of the form $\alpha_k=\alpha/(k+h)$, where $\alpha,h>0$.
+Importantly, our result provides a bound on the entire tail of the iterates, as our stepsizes do not depend on either the desired accuracy level or the probability tolerance level.
 Moreover, our bound is ``maximal'' in the sense that it is a bound on the concentration behavior of the entire trajectory of the iterates $\{x_k\}$.
-As a complement of the concentration bounds, we provide an impossibility result showing that concentration bounds with sub-exponential tails are in general not achievable.
-To our knowledge, this is the first maximal super-polynomial high probability bound for SA with multiplicative noise.
-Even for the simple setting of linear SA (with a random $A(Y_k)$ that is not a.s.
-Hurwitz), such concentration result is unknown in the literature.

-\paragraph{Additive Noise Setting.} We also consider the case of purely additive noise.
+As a complement of the concentration bounds, we provide impossibility results showing that concentration bounds with sub-exponential tails are, in general, not achievable when using $\alpha_k=\alpha/(k+h)$.
+In addition, when using $\alpha_k=\alpha/(k+h)^z$ with $z\in (0,1)$ as the stepsize, even Weibull tails are not achievable.
+To our knowledge, this is the first maximal concentration bound (with a Weibull tail) for SA with multiplicative noise.
+Even in the simple setting of linear SA (with a random $A(Y_k)$ that is not a.s.
+Hurwitz), such a concentration result is unknown in the literature. \item \textit{Additive Noise Setting.} We also consider the case of purely additive noise.
 We allow the noise to be unbounded, albeit sub-Gaussian.
-In this case, we establish maximal high probability bounds (with exponentially small tail) for the SA algorithm when using either linearly diminishing stepsizes $\alpha_k=\alpha/(k+h)$ or polynomially diminishing stepsizes $\alpha_k=\alpha/(k+h)^z$ with $z\in (0,1)$.
-To our knowledge, except for the special case of SGD, such concentration results in the case of additive but unbounded noise are unknown in the literature.
+In this case, we establish maximal concentration bounds with sub-Gaussian tails for the SA algorithm when using stepsizes of the form $\alpha_k=\alpha/(k+h)^z$ for any $z\in (0,1]$.
+To our knowledge, except for the special case of SGD, such concentration results in the case of additive but unbounded noise are unknown in the literature. \item \textit{Methodological Contributions.} To overcome the challenge of having multiplicative noise and potentially unbounded iterates in the SA algorithm, we develop a novel bootstrapping argument that involves (1) the establishment of a bound on the moment-generating function (MGF) of a properly modified variant of the generalized Moreau envelope of the convergence error, which serves as a Lyapunov function in our analysis, and (2) the construction of an exponential supermartingale and the use of Ville's maximal inequality.
+Next, we provide more details about the challenges and our technical contributions. \end{itemize}